 We have closed so many sources of legitimate public morality at this point that we might look with more sympathy on the founders in celebrating a vague Providence while leaving out any reference to divine will in their Constitution.
-Their misty appeals to “nature’s God” allow the pragmatic compromise that worked so well for most of our history so long as believers in the spirit of Eisenhower and Truman did not take their religious authorities too seriously or in the spirit of Kennedy plumb the strands of their conscience.
-Why does neither path seem plausible in the current climate?
+Their misty appeals to “nature’s God” allow the pragmatic compromise that worked so well for most of our history so long as believers in the spirit of Eisenhower and Truman did not take their religious authorities too seriously or in the spirit of Kennedy plumb the strands of their conscience and some remnant of institutional authority retained their sanction if not their trust.
+Why does no path seem plausible in the current climate?
 Were they alive today, how would the founders resolve the problem?

 At this moment in history Western culture is pressed into a small space between three axioms of commitment that underwrite the justifications persons bring to their moral commitments.